kingajax/electron-webpacker/README.md

 ## Init

 Every project starts somewhere.
-You can `git clone` a quick start or manually put the files into the right spot.
-With Epack it's easy to get a base project started quick.
+Some Electron + Webpack tools require you to use `git clone [project]` to pull down a boiler plate repo or download a quick start zip or maybe you manually put the files into the right spot.
+With Epack, no need for all that non-sense, it's easy to get a base project started quick.
 Epack loads a boiler plate setup into your project to help get you going fast and does the tedious part for you.

 Run the command below in a project folder to initialize it as an Epack project.